nsbgn/pandoc.mk/README.md

-snel
+pandoc.mk
 ==============================================================================

 Plain text formats like [Markdown](http://commonmark.org/help/) and [YAML](http://www.yaml.org/spec/) are lightweight, understandable, maintainable in version control, and easy to modify.
-In the spirit of the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), I glued a couple of common tools into `snel`, a method for generating documents and static websites.
+In the spirit of the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), I glued a couple of common tools into `pandoc.mk`, a method for generating documents and static websites.
 The method encourages a radical separation of style from
 content: source text & data are converted to documents & images by a clean and transparent process, documented in a `Makefile`.
 It provides a common base and